At a glance

 - Rapid response to changing business needs

-Learn How Kroger Helps Customers with Omnichannel Optimization on YugabyteDB
+Kroger Helps Customers with Omnichannel Optimization on YugabyteDB

 Data is at the heart of innovation in retail.
 It also plays a critical role in driving transformative customer experiences.
 Unfortunately, the existing data layer powering key services forces unacceptable tradeoffs — whether in data consistency, scale, cost, or flexibility.

-This article explores how Kroger is making the right digital transformation investments using a modern data layer to power a flexible growth engine for their business.
+Explore how Kroger is making the right digital transformation investments using a modern data layer to power a flexible growth engine for their business.